 While certainly not off-the-beaten-track, no list of the most romantic places in Rome could be complete without the show-stopping Trevi Fountain.
 A must-visit for recent, lifelong (and future) couples, the waters of Trevi draw crowds for their impressive volume, monumental sculptures, and promise to create romance with just a bit of loose change.

 The rules are simple: stand with your back to the fountain and throw your coin(s) with your right hand over your left shoulder.
 One coin, and you’ll come back to Rome; two coins and you’ll fall in love; three coins and your wedding day will soon be here!
 Even if you don’t believe the legend, your coin will always do some good: the proceeds are donated to the international charity Caritas Interesting fact: There are many visitors that are romantics at heart and try out their luck at the fountain: last year around US$1.5 million worth of coins were thrown in!

 Pair With: Club Derrière, Vicolo delle Coppelle 59.
 The Trevi Fountain is the epicenter of touristy Rome, so there’s not much hope of finding a truly romantic meal nearby.
 You can escape the crowds for an intimate moment, however, by heading a few blocks away to a hidden bar that even many locals don’t even know is there.
 Ring the doorbell at this nondescript address for access to a speakeasy-themed bar with live jazz and craft cocktails.
 Just don’t spread it around!

-Orient yourself to the Trevi Fountain and the rest of the romantic piazzas of the historic center with our Rome at night walking tour.
-Visit Castel Sant’Angelo and hear more tales of love and betrayal on our Secret Rome Tour.
+Orient yourself to the Trevi Fountain and the rest of the romantic piazzas of the historic center with our Rome at Twilight Tour.
+Visit Castel Sant’Angelo and hear more tales of love and betrayal on our Rome Off the Beaten Path.